MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ### Panel 1.4 picture of Rai looking down
 Actually, they're not really my friends

-### Panel 1.5 picture of Maria Rosa looking at Rai with hearts (no hearts, just smiling, eyes looking down - MK)
+### Panel 1.5 picture of Mia looking at Rai with hearts (no hearts, just smiling, eyes looking down - MK)
-This is my only real friend, Maria Rosa
+This is my only real friend, Mia

 ### Panel 1.6 Picture of broken down electronics and computers
-(Remove And - MK) Most of my electronic projects don't work
+(Remove And - MK) Most of my electronic projects don't work.
+(But my mom bought me a Raspberry Pi for my birthday.
+I'm gonna try and make something really cool with it- MK)

 ## Scene 2 Bowling